-No wound infection was diagnosed in patients treated with the Zn-hyaluronan gel combined with Aquacel Ag foam dressing, corresponding to an infection ratio of 0/37.
-The bandages were kept in place and usually uncontaminated for the duration of the treatment.
-In general, epithelialisation of the burned area was observed 6 to 7 days after primary treatment (Figure 13), which corresponds well with the results from other methods of dressing for this type of burn.
-The same combined treatment resulted in similarly improved outcomes when we applied it to partial-thickness burn injuries of body parts other than the hands in children (Jozsa et al., 2018).
+No wound infection was diagnosed in patients treated with the Zn-hyaluronan gel combined with Aquacel Ag foam dressing.
+In general, epithelialisation of the burned area was observed 6 to 7 days after primary treatment, which corresponds well with the results from other methods of dressing for this type of burn.
+The same combined treatment resulted in similarly improved outcomes when we applied it to partial-thickness burn injuries of body parts other than the hands in children (Jozsa et al., 2017).